 The course provides the basic skills necessary to understand sedimentary rocks.
 Classification schemes for clastic and carbonate sedimentary rocks based on grain size, grain type and grain fabric, and their use in the field, in hand specimens and under the microscope.
 Sedimentary structures (erosional, depositional, post-depositional).
 Diagenetic features of rocks, and diagenetic pathways using sedimentary fabrics, stable isotopes and petrography.

-• Final Examination (2 hours)

-• Coursework: 50%

-Field Projects 10%

-4 Practical Assignments 40%
+Field Projects 10%4 Practical Assignments 40%

 PETROLOGY OF IGNEOUS & METAMORPHIC ROCKS